Written by Benjamin Bowles

 Try to offer free shipping whenever possible.
 Even if the shipping cost is added to the total product cost, the data suggests customers love free shipping more than discounts or coupon codes.

-I really hope this quickstart guide helps my fellow craftspeople and business owners.
-Learning how to ship your products doesn’t have to be daunting and I know you can get up and running quicker than you think.
-We sell awesome stuff so let’s get to work, get our products into boxes, and get them into our customer’s hands.
+Learning how to ship your products doesn’t have to be daunting, and you can get up and running quicker than you think.
+You sell awesome stuff so get to work, get your products into boxes, and get them into your customer’s hands.